 - Enjoy the lagoons at Ko Olina.
 We love this area–make sure to grab a Dole whip at the Disney resort!

-- Lay out at Makaha Beach on the West side!
-This would be a great beach to combine with Ko Olina!
+- Lay out at Makua Beach or Makaha Beach on the West side!
+These would be great beaches to combine with Ko Olina!

 - Go on a helicopter tour!
 Kathryn’s brother did this on our first trip to Oahu and it looked like so much fun!